 What Causes Birthmarks?

 Pigmented birthmarks are caused by abnormal concentrations of melanin in the skin.
-Melanin is a naturally occurring substance that gives our skin its color, but when concentrated into one spot it results in dark discoloration.
+Melanin is a naturally occurring substance that gives our skin its colour, but when concentrated into one spot it results in dark discolouration.
 Pigmented birthmarks include cafe-au-lait spots, moles, and Mongolian spots.

 Birthmarks can also be vascular in nature, resulting from increased or widened blood vessels.
-Vascular birthmarks include macular stains, hemangiomas and portwine stains, and can range from light pink to deep red in color.
+Vascular birthmarks include macular stains, hemangiomas and port-wine stains, and can range from light pink to deep red in colour.
 Portwine stains especially tend to be large and prominent, and they don’t fade over time.

 These marks can be present at birth or show up soon after.
 While some birthmarks will fade away over the years, others will linger into adulthood and even worsen over time.
 Often these birthmarks can cause self-consciousness and embarrassment, especially if they are in a prominent location.
 If this is the case, don’t worry: there are treatment options that can help to remove most types of birthmarks!

 Red birthmarks are skin markings caused by blood vessels.
 This type of birthmark may develop before or shortly after a baby is born.
 Currently, there is no known way to prevent red birthmarks and their cause is unknown.
 A dermatologist should examine the birthmark to determine if it is of concern or requires treatment.